yurrriq/iris-floss/README.md

 Will set Color temperature to **5000K** and Brightness to **90%**

-You can Color temperature and brightness per Monitor
+You can also set Color temperature and brightness per Monitor

 To do this there is third parameter which is the monitor number